ZipCodeCore/BlueJ.NaiveTicket/README.md

 does it matter which order the three words appear in?
 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
     * Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are possible?
+Yes, and they do not seem to be possible in any other order, or it will not compile.

     * Check by pressing the compile button to see if there is an error message.
     * Make sure that you reinstantiate the original version after your experiments!

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
+* Yes.
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.
+* public int status;

 ### Exercise 2.16
 * To what class does the following constructor belong?
 ```
-public Student(String name)
+public Student(String name)-Student
 ```

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
 ```
-public Book(String title, double price)
+public Book(String title, double price)-Two, one of String type and one of Double type
 ```

 ### Exercise 2.18
-* Can you guess what types some of the `Book` class’s fields might be?
+* Can you guess what types some of the `Book` class’s fields might be? - String and Double?
-* Can you assume anything about the names of its fields?
+* Can you assume anything about the names of its fields? - title and price?

 READ upto and INCLUDING section 2.15 of this chapter.